Vipigal/Vipigal/README.md

 - 📫 How to reach me **viniciuspgalvao@hotmail.com**

-- ⚡ Fun fact: I like science and drinking beer.
+- ⚡ Fun fact: In 2020 I've watched all seasons of the Office in a month.
 I also have a pretty girlfriend 🤝

 <h3 align="left">Connect with me:</h3>